Back ] Home ] Up ]

 3. Holds a thick set of papers

-5. Is thinner and takes less space in files
+5. Is flat or thin and takes less space in files

 6. Is easily inserted